mcaiati2/JavaJournal/project-notes.md

   * Finish data conversion for all models
   * Adjust testing files
   * Rating conversion to float
+  * Match optional with not optional in the typedefs/resolvers/queries/mutations/etc

 ## Features Ideas/Backlog
   * Drop-down selection for flavor notes